 Future Directions and Ongoing Research

-Research on kök hücre terapisi for Eisenmenger syndrome is ongoing, with a focus on optimizing stem cell delivery methods, improving differentiation strategies, and evaluating long-term patient outcomes.
+Research on kök hücre tedavisi for Eisenmenger syndrome is ongoing, with a focus on optimizing stem cell delivery methods, improving differentiation strategies, and evaluating long-term patient outcomes.
 Preclinical studies are also investigating the use of stem cells in combination with other therapeutic approaches, such as gene therapy and tissue engineering.
-These advancements hold the potential to further improve the efficacy of kök hücre terapisi and provide new hope for patients with Eisenmenger syndrome.
+These advancements hold the potential to further improve the efficacy of kök hücre tedavisi and provide new hope for patients with Eisenmenger syndrome.